 We select the best feature and splitting according to it (according to a predetermined criterion).
 As a rule, a tree is built before the selection is exhausted (until only representatives of one class remain in the leaves), but in modern implementations, there are parameters that limit the height of the tree, the number of objects in the leaves, and the number of objects in the subsample at which the splitting is performed.

 It is clear that such a construction scheme corresponds to the main principle of an ensemble (building a machine learning algorithm based on several, in this case, decision trees): the basic algorithms must be proper and diverse (therefore, each tree is built on its own training set and there is an element of randomness when choosing splits).
+Is random forest deep learning?
+Random forest leans towards machine learning while neural networks gravitate towards deep learning.

 The scikit-learn library has such a random forest (RF) implementation (I cite it only for the classification task):